bancorprotocol/carbon-simulator/README.md

 $ jupyter notebook
 ````

 As the `carbon` library is now installed on your system, you can run the simulation code from anywhere whilst the virtual environment is active.
-Note that outside the project directory, you only have access the `main` branch of the repo.
+Note that outside the project directory, you only have access the branch of the repo that was checked out at the time you ran setup.
 Inside the project director it _should_ pick up whatever branch you have checked out, but this may depend on your system configuration.

 ## Usage